gpierard/music-listening-behaviour/README.md

 ## How this project could be improved

 - See if the algorithm can be improved (using for example non-equi joins)
-- Test resilience by running with other datasets
-- Expand the testing.
+- Create and automate more tests.
 For example, I used the `src/tests/crosscheck.R` script to verify that the results are identical with another backend.
 This gives me more confidence in the output.
 These types of crosschecks could potentially be automated.
+- Test the resilience by running with other datasets
 - Improve logging and exception handling
-- Explore and evaluate alternative ways of defining the kedro artefacts, for example what are the pros and cons of defining the pipelines in yaml instead of python source code?
+- Evaluate ways of extending the pipelines and kedro framework